ROCKSAT-C 2014 NEWS

 RockSat-C is a program for students to design and build a sounding rocket payload, and launch the payload on a rocket out of Wallops Flight Facility!
 Payloads shall be student based with faculty and/or industry involvement only.

 The RockSat-C program actively engages the students through full design-process mentoring, assisting them through the design phase in the Fall semester (CoDR, PDR, CDR), and leading the teams through testing and integration reviews and Launch Readiness Review in the Spring.
 The RSC manager also helps the teams with integration and launch at Wallops Flight Facility!
-To get an idea of the types of experiments flown on this mission, click on the link that will be coming soon under TEAM RESOURCES.
+To get an idea of the types of experiments flown on this mission, look at the current team under the team resources bar, or look at the projects from years past under the previous experiments tab.
 You will find the design reviews from all past participants in the RockSat-C Program!

 Participants that are up to the challenge can submit an Intent to Fly Form (IFF) in September that expresses an interest in participating in the current year's RockSat program.
 Over the next four months teams will complete three design reviews that will culminate to a CDR and final down selection of the most able payloads that will fly in June 2013!